DLibatique/CLAS199/5-creative.md

 <hr>
 ### <a name="poem">Creative Project 1: Write a Poem.</a>

 I will provide a small set of poems regarding gender or sexuality written by ancient Greek and Latin authors.
 Your goal in this creative project is to choose one author and **write a poem of 30-40 lines about gender or sexuality in their style, capturing their essence by using similar diction, poetic structure, and themes**.
 The poem’s meter is of your own choosing (even free verse!).
 The topic of the poem can be personal, drawn from your own life, or more generalized — you can create your own persona!
 The challenge of this creative project is that you are not allowed to tell me which author you are patterning your poem on — it should be self-evident from the words of your poem.
-Submit the poem with an original title (that doesn’t tell me which author or poem you are patterning your poem on) according to the submission guidelines above.
+Submit the poem with an original title (that doesn’t tell me which author or poem you are patterning your poem on) according to the submission guidelines [here]({{ site.baseurl }}4-grading#cp).
 A grade of satisfactory will be granted if I am able to tell from which poet/poem you drew your inspiration; poetic ability will not necessarily be a factor in the decision, unless it is clear that no effort was put into your poem.

 <a href="#top" class="underline">Back to top.</a>
 <hr>